acmihal/bel_pyramid/README.md

 For convenience we use the set of integers $[0, 2N-1)$ to represent the labels, but they can be arbitrary distinct symbols.

-Note that a permutation of the label tuple $(a,b,c)$ (e.g. $(c,a,b)$) corresponds to a spatial rotation of a cube, and is not a separate cube.
+Note that a permutation of the label tuple $(a,b,c)$, e.g. $(c,a,b)$, corresponds to a spatial rotation of a cube, and is not a separate cube.
 Cubes with three different labels have 6 possible rotations, but cubes with repeated labels have fewer distinguishable rotations.

 For the N=3 pyramid the 35 cubes are labeled from the set $[0,5)$ as follows: